g-kanoufi/digitalocean-WordPress-setup/README.md

 * WP directory structure, as a security matter, this will be set by default to `wordpress` for the core folder and `wp_content` for your plugin, uploads and themes folder, but this will ask you for new folders name if you decide to(default then to `admin` and `content`)

+* During the install it will ask you for a password, this is your mysql root password for creation of both the database and user

 * Make sure to update `fastcgi_pass` value in nginx-wp-common.conf file on line 85 according to your nginx.conf file

 * TODO add a deploy folder for easy deploying from github or bitbucket